Modern “Jobs-to-be-Done” (JTBD) thinking began with the most popular HBR article ever written: Ted Levitt’s “Marketing Myopia.”

 A jobs-perspective is strategic.
 It provides perspective, vision, and empathy.
 It will be a true guide to build a promising pipeline, to grow relationships and to build real loyalty.

 On the journey to become more customer-focused?
 Or even better, more customer job-focused?
 Look up Levitt’s 1960 HBR article “Marketing Myopia.”
-And check out the link between JTBD and New Product Blueprinting.
+Check out the link between JTBD and New Product Blueprinting.
 The good news is that your competition likely has a bad case of B2B myopia.
 Therefore, any step towards job-based thinking will elevate your growth path.
 Grab and share Levitt’s article.
 It’s time to start the revolution!

 What have you read on JTBD that you’ve found useful?
 Do you have the tools to put it into practice?